SESYNC-ci/osgeo-lesson/docs/_slides/intro.md

 ---
 ---

+GIS software is designed to capture, manage, analyze, and display (on a map!) all forms of geographically referenced information.
+Before diving deep into software, we review basic concepts for geographical data and the associated open source tools.

+===

 ## Geographical Data

 Breaking down these uses of GIS, we find the usual components of any data driven project.
 The strong emphais on *geographical* marks the special attention that spatial attributes of data require.